james-sciortino/c9800-set-site-tag/readme.md

 1. Update "config.py" with your C9800's information, including hostname, port, username & password.
     - Do not modify any of the YANG data models below "# WLC API Calls"
+    - The variable WLC_TAG can be used to exclude unused or unassigned policy_tags
+    - You can use the + operator to exclude as many tags as you need.
 2. Make sure your folder has the following three files:
     - util.py - contains all necessary Python functions
     - config.py - contains WLC config info and YANG data models for API calls